Smoke Some Kill: Critical reception

 The album received generally mixed reviews from most music critics.
 The Los Angeles Daily News gave the album a B. Rolling Stone reviewer Cary Darling panned the album, writing "With its images of gun-toting bluster, mushrooming genitals and rampant drug use – backed by thuddingly dull beats – Smoke Some Kill should be played for every prospective rapper so he'll know what not to do."
 AllMusic reviewer Ron Wynn called the album "more chaotic than creative".
-In his consumer guide for The Village Voice, critic Robert Christgau gave the album a B− rating, calling Schoolly D "the white audience's paranoid-to-masochistic fantasy of a B-boy" and commending him for "realizing the fantasy so scarily, and for commanding his own tough-guy sound".
+In his consumer guide for The Village Voice, critic Robert Christgau called Schoolly D "the white audience's paranoid-to-masochistic fantasy of a B-boy" and commended him for "realizing the fantasy so scarily, and for commanding his own tough-guy sound".